Mateuszz-1/zoozap/README.md

 ## Status Conditions

 ZooZap incorporates various status conditions that can affect the outcome of battles.
 These conditions include:
 - **Burnt:** Attack stat is halved and 6.25% max health dealt as damage at the end of each turn.
+Burn lasts 1-3 turns.
 - **Paralysed:** 25% chance to not be able to move each turn & speed stat is lowered by 75%.
+Paralysis has a 20% chance to end each turn.
 - **Sleeping:** A sleeping creature cannot move, sleep lasts 1-3 turns.
 - **Trapped:** The creature cannot be swapped out of active combat till it faints.
 - **Frozen:** A frozen creature cannot move.
-Freeze may 'randomly' end any turn.
+Freeze has a 30% chance to end each turn.
 - **Confused:** A confused creature has a 50% chance to hurt itself instead of executing a move.
-Confusion lasts 1-4 turns.
+Confusion lasts 1-3 turns.
 Understanding and utilizing these status conditions effectively can be key to mastering the game.

 ## License